Skip to Content

 Before proceeding to this step, get a light bulb and test the baseball lamp to make sure it works.

-Once the rod is secured to the plate & you verified the lamp works, use glue to secure it inside the channel.
+Once the rod is secured to the plate and you verified the lamp works, use glue to secure it inside the channel.

-I recommend you use hot glue b/c it dries fast and can easily be removed if needed to do repairs to the lamp.
+I recommend you use hot glue b/c it dries within 5-10 minutes and can easily be removed if needed to do repairs to the lamp.

 baseball lamp hot glue wire to underside of lamp